GabDewraj/library-api/README.md

 # Important Notes
 Allow a few moments for the server to establish a connection to the MySQL database when running Docker Compose.
 The database initialization may take a couple of minutes.
+This takes about 4 to 6 connection attempts after it starts up, view the logs to see the attempts and verify that connection has been established.

 # Architecture
 The architecture promotes a modular and maintainable codebase.